Sexual Dysfunction When Your Partner Is Pregnant: A Guide for Men

 Here's something, though: A 2014 study published in the American Journal of Human Biology found first-time expectant dads experienced a drop in the hormones testosterone and estradiol while their partners were pregnant.
 Those who experienced the largest drops in hormones were the ones who appeared the most attentive and supportive of their partners and babies after birth.
 Of course, decreased levels of testosterone, the male sex hormone, could also account for a decrease in sex drive during a partner's pregnancy.

-Being honest with your partner is important
+Be honest with your pregnant partner

 If you're not in the mood to have sex with your partner, but she is, the worst move you can make is to shut down intimacy without talking about the issue.
 If you're worried about the baby and whether sex is safe, tell your partner.
 Then come up with a game plan to talk to her obstetrician about any questions or concerns you have.